confluentinc/ksql/docs/concepts/schemas.md

 The `MAP` type defines a variable-length collection of key-value pairs.
 All keys in the map must be of the same type.
 All values in the map must be of the same type.

+!!! note
+    The `MAP` type is only supported for value columns, not key columns, as map keys may lead to unexpected behavior due to inconsistent serialization.
+    This restriction includes nested types containing maps as well.

 To declare a `MAP` use the syntax:

 ```